150 years of first lady inaugural gowns, from Mary Todd Lincoln to Michelle Obama

 Eleanor Roosevelt

-For President Roosevelt's inauguration in 1933, Eleanor Roosevelt chose a flowy, long-sleeved gown with an embellished belt at the waist.
+For President Franklin D. Roosevelt's inauguration in 1933, Eleanor Roosevelt chose a flowing, long-sleeved gown with an embellished belt at the waist.

-Eight years later, Mrs. Roosevelt selected a silk gown with cap sleeves and a sweeping train.
+Eight years later, she selected a silk gown with cap sleeves and a sweeping train.

 Bess Truman

-Bess Truman chose a deep velveteen gown with an elaborate white accent at the shoulder for her husband's inauguration.
+Bess Truman chose a velveteen gown with an elaborate white accent at the shoulder for her husband's inauguration.
 She topped off the outfit with a cropped fur coat.

 Mamie Eisenhower